kimyaaaaa/youtube-aws-etl-pipeline/README.md

 ### Case 3 — Same filename but updated content

-If a file arrives with the same name but different content:
+If a file arrives with the same filename but updated content:

-* S3 generates a different ETag
+* Amazon S3 generates a new ETag value
-* Pipeline recognizes it as a changed file
+* The pipeline identifies the file as modified
-* Only the updated file is processed
+* The updated file is sent for processing

+However, the pipeline does **not** blindly append the entire file into the warehouse.

+Before loading data:

+* Incoming records are compared against existing records in the fact table for the same country
+* Previously processed rows are identified
+* Only genuinely new rows are appended
+* Existing records remain unchanged

+This ensures:

+* No duplicate records are inserted
+* Historical data remains consistent
+* Reprocessing costs are minimized
+* Only incremental changes are loaded into the warehouse

+Example:

+Suppose `US_youtube_trending_data.csv` already exists and contains 10,000 records.

+Later, another file arrives with the same filename but a different ETag and now contains:

+* 10,000 existing rows
+* 500 newly added rows

+The pipeline will not load all 10,500 rows again.

+Instead:

+* Existing 10,000 records are ignored
+* Only the additional 500 new records are appended to the fact table

 ---